Nutan0706/devops-notes-hub/devops-notes-hub/Jenkins/concept.md

 # 🧩 Jenkins – Complete Concepts Sheet

-A structured overview of Jenkins with collapsible sections, tables, and visuals for easy GitHub reading.

----

 ## ✅ What is Jenkins?

 > **Jenkins** is an open-source **CI/CD automation server** that helps automate **build, test, and deploy** workflows.